Beware the Ramadan offers

 A batch of botulinum toxin, branded as a leading manufacturer, was recently tested by a pharmaceutical supplier and found to be counterfeit within UAE.
 This was most alarming, not only because its efficacy was unknown but more critically because botulinum is lethal at the wrong doses and only one strain has been approved to be used on humans.
 There have been similar reports of counterfeit hyaluronic acid fillers being branded as more reputable names.
 This results in patients paying for products that have reduced effects and puts them at a much higher risk of developing complications.

-“The top branded non-surgical cosmetic products are rightly lauded as the best because they have been rigidly tested for safety and effectiveness at every stage of their development” says Dr Faisal Salim, Plastic Surgeon at The All England Practice.
+“The top branded non-surgical cosmetic products are rightly lauded as the best because they have been rigidly tested for safety and effectiveness at every stage of their development” says Dr Faisal Salim, Plastic Surgeon at The Practice Poly Clinic.

 “As a result, patients can expect a safe and predictable outcome.
 But this comes at a cost.
 I would argue that anybody offering a 50% reduction in price may be offering savings in price but also quality.
 Is it really worth risking your appearance for a few extra Dirhams?”